From diesel express trains to Shinkansen bullet trains... The history of the "Tsubasa" [Akita and Yamagata Prefectures]

 With the timetable revision in October 1978, the number of round trips was increased to three per day, although the journey time increased slightly

-*The Ou Main Line will return to non-electrification between Shinjo Station and Innai Station, a section that crosses Yamagata and Akita prefectures, from 2025.
+*The section of the Ou Main Line between Shinjo Station and Innai Station, which spans Yamagata and Akita prefectures, will revert to being non-electrified from 2025.

 Changes following the opening of the Tohoku Shinkansen